 |Best Feature||Excellently made|

 We’re putting the spotlight on the Sterling by Music Man StingRay Ray4 Bass, which we consider to be one of the best bass guitars with excellent value for money.
-It currently retails for around $300, a price that’s more than reasonable – you can even say cheap – considering what the bass offers.
+It currently retails for around $300, a price that’s more than reasonable – you can even say cheap for a bass guitar – considering what it offers.

 The Sterling Ray4 is so good that it impressed even those who own a Music Man StingRay bass, who say that the Ray4 was very similar to the StingRay in terms of playing feel and sound quality.
 Let’s take a closer look at what the Ray4 has in store.